kimjisena/stormerjs/README.md

 4. **Easy to Learn** - The structure of Stormer code should be familiar to any JavaScript developer.
 Stormer's API relies heavily on method chaining, jQuery style.

 ## Using with UI Libaries
-Stormer is a canvas library in the sense that React is a UI library.
-This means, React handles the UI while Stormer handles the canvas.

-Stormer should work with any UI library/framework.
-Consult the [docs](./docs/) for further information.
+Stormer should work (tested on React) with any UI library/framework.
+Consult the [miscellaneous](https://github.com/kimjisena/stormerjs/tree/master/docs/README.md#miscellaneous) section of the docs for further information.

 ## Documentation
-For those who want a hands-on approach, I encourage you to browse the [examples](./examples/) directory.
+For those who want a hands-on approach, I encourage you to browse the [examples](https://github.com/kimjisena/stormerjs/tree/master/examples/) directory.

-For full Stormer documentation and API reference, click [here](./docs/)
+For full Stormer documentation and API reference, click [here](https://github.com/kimjisena/stormerjs/tree/master/docs/)

 The author of Stormer barely comments his code, though he strives for clean and simple code.
-One could learn all about Stormer by browsing the [src](./src/) directory.
+One could learn all about Stormer by browsing the [src](https://github.com/kimjisena/stormerjs/tree/master/src/) directory.
 The source code is self-documenting.

 ## Bugs & Issues
 Stormer is not behaving as you expected?
 It could be a bug, open an issue.